-Modefied, but equal in its purpose, a new draft has now been updated with one change, which I will explain when I address the government’s reasons for not supporting the original proposal in 2002.
+(Modefied from the original but equal in its purpose, I have written an updated draft with one change, which I will explain when I address the government’s reasons for not supporting the original proposal in 2002.)

 “The Bill of Integrity”